ollionorg/DataflowTemplates-fork/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

 ```

 ### Setup Cassandra
-To prepare Cassandra for testing, follow these steps within the "cassandra-scripts" directory (note that the scripts are tailored for Ubuntu 22.04 and may require modifications for use on different distributions):
+To prepare Cassandra for testing, follow these steps within the "cassandra-setup" directory (note that the scripts are tailored for Ubuntu 22.04 and may require modifications for use on different distributions):
 1. Install java by executing
 ```
 ./java.sh